-Almond harvest is well underway in California, and with it, the time for assessing the extent of damage by navel orangeworm (NOW) and other pests and pathogens arrives.
-Guidelines for best practices to assess crop damage from the 2021 season are provided in this article.
+Almond harvest will be underway soon in California, and with it comes the time for assessing the extent of damage by navel orangeworm (NOW) and other pests and pathogens.
+Guidelines for best practices to assess this season’s crop quality are reviewed in this article.

-Collecting samples before nuts are transported to the huller is beneficial to growers and Pest Control Advisors (PCAs) for multiple reasons.
-First and foremost, growers and PCAs can use the extent and source of nut damage to assess how their Integrated Pest Management program performed.
-Using this knowledge, growers can evaluate their IPM program and plan for any necessary adjustments heading into next season.
-Additionally, this data can be used to track block-by-block damage over the years and gain a better understanding of the areas of the orchard that tend to be most vulnerable to certain pests and diseases.
+Collecting samples before nuts are transported for processing is beneficial to growers and Pest Control Advisers (PCAs) for multiple reasons.
+Growers and PCAs can determine the extent and sources of nut damage to assess how their integrated pest management (IPM) program performed and plan for any necessary adjustments heading into the next season.

-University guidelines suggest obtaining a sample of at least 500 nuts per block, ideally from multiple sampling locations in different parts of the orchard.
-NOW and other pests can often exhibit different levels of pest pressure in different areas of the block or orchard, so acquiring a sample fully representative of each block is important to accurately assessing damage.
+Established guidelines suggest obtaining a sample of at least 500 nuts per block, ideally from multiple sampling locations in different parts of the orchard.
+NOW and other pests often exhibit different levels of pest pressure in different areas of the block or orchard, so acquiring a sample fully representative of each block is important to accurately assess the damage.
 After acquiring the sample, nuts can be cracked open to begin looking for signs and sources of damage.
 If the nuts are not cracked immediately, they should be stored in a freezer.

-Navel orangeworm damage tends to be quite distinctive, and as a result, growers are unlikely to mistake NOW damage for that of any other common pests.
+Navel orangeworm damage is quite distinctive, and as a result, growers are unlikely to mistake NOW damage for that of other common pests.
 However, NOW infestation can mask damage caused by other pests that cause less extensive damage, such as peach twig borer (PTB) and Oriental fruit moth (OFM).
-Both of these pests leave shallower channels in nuts, and produce much less frass compared to NOW and no webbing.
+Both of these pests leave shallower channels in nuts and produce much less frass compared to NOW and no webbing.

-Other forms of insect damage may be detected in almond harvest samples, although generally not as severe as navel orangeworm.
-For example, ants will hollow out the nut, leaving just the skin, and leaffooted bug feeding will appear as dark spots or gumming of the almond kernel.
+Other forms of insect damage may be detected in almond harvest samples.
+For example, ants will hollow out the nut, leaving just the skin, and feeding by leaffooted or stink bugs will appear as dark spots or gumming of the almond kernel.

-Mating disruption is species-specific and does not leave residue on crops.
-Suterra provides two mating disruption options for Navel orangeworm that are widely used by growers, aerosol Puffers® (available for conventional and organic production) and a microencapsulated sprayable formulation.
-If you have questions about Suterra, Integrated Pest Management or mating disruption, contact your local representative or send us a message online using this form.
+Mating disruption is species-specific, does not leave harmful residues on crops, and is safe for the environment and beneficial species.
+Suterra offers two proven mating disruption solutions for navel orangeworm that are widely used by growers: aerosol Puffers® (available for conventional and organic production) and a microencapsulated sprayable formulation (CheckMate® NOW-F).
+If you have questions about Suterra, integrated pest management, or mating disruption, contact us, and we will connect you with one of our experts.